 Advanced tools and techniques, with an emphasis on creating work that supports the storytelling and interactive aspects of games and entertainment.
-Concept artists, modelers, lighters, etc. will have their own areas of study.
+Concept artists, modelers, lighters, and so on, will have their own areas of study.

 Advanced Game and Entertainment Design Elective GAME490-2 credits